From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With Misinformation During a Health Crisis: Empirical Results

-\textbf{Regression results:} In Column (1) of Table \ref{tab:topic_diversity}, the coefficient estimate of $\var{Falsehood}$ is significantly positive ($\var{coef.} =$ \num{0.388}, $\var{p} <$ \num{0.001}).
-This implies that false news exhibits higher topic diversity compared to true news at the claim level, aligning with the observations in Fig. \ref{fig:ccdf_topic_gini_claim}.
-Additionally, the coefficient estimate of $\var{Conspiracy}$ is not statistically significant, which indicates that the topic diversity in false news claims containing conspiracy theories is not significantly different from that in false news claims without conspiracy theories.
+We further conduct regression analysis to estimate the effects of $\var{Falsehood}$ and $\var{Conspiracy}$ on topic diversity (Figs. \ref{fig:topic_diversity_news_claim_coefs}--\ref{fig:topic_diversity_claim_to_post_coefs}).
+In Fig. \ref{fig:topic_diversity_news_claim_coefs}, the coefficient estimate of $\var{Falsehood}$ is significantly positive ($\var{coef.} =$ \num{0.388}, $\var{p} <$ \num{0.001}).
+This implies that the topic diversity in false news is, on average, 0.388 standard deviations higher than in true news at the claim level, consistent with the observations in Fig. \ref{fig:ccdf_topic_gini_claim}.
+Additionally, the coefficient estimate of $\var{Conspiracy}$ is not statistically significant, which indicates that the topic diversity in false news claims containing conspiracy theories is not significantly different from that in false news claims without conspiracy theories (Fig. \ref{fig:topic_diversity_news_claim_coefs}).
 Subsequently, we explore the topic diversity between true and false news at the post level.
-In Column (2) of Table \ref{tab:topic_diversity}, the coefficient estimate of $\var{Falsehood}$ is significantly positive ($\var{coef.} =$ \num{0.728}, $\var{p} <$ \num{0.001}), suggesting that false news maintains higher topic diversity than true news at the post level.
+In Fig. \ref{fig:topic_diversity_news_post_coefs}, the coefficient estimate of $\var{Falsehood}$ is significantly positive ($\var{coef.} =$ \num{0.751}, $\var{p} <$ \num{0.001}), suggesting that the topic diversity in false news is, on average, 0.751 standard deviations higher than in true news at the post level.